thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 * TOC
 {:toc}

-{% assign sinceVersion = "4.0.0" %}
-{% include templates/since.md %}

 Map widgets in ThingsBoard enable you to visualize entities and data on a map.
 They allow placing markers, zones, routes, and other geo-objects in space, which is especially useful for IoT solutions involving physical locations.

 In ThingsBoard version 4.0, we&#39;ve completely reworked our Map widgets to make them more flexible, easier to configure, and more powerful for working with geospatial data.

-<b><font size="4">Key tasks Map widgets help solve:</font></b>
+<b><font size="4">Use cases</font></b>

-- Real-time entity location tracking (e.g., GPS tracking of vehicles).
+- Real-time entity location tracking (vehicles, drones, people)
-- Route building and movement analysis (logistics, trip monitoring).
+- Route visualization and movement analysis (logistics, public transport, historical paths)
-- Object visualization (factories, warehouses, floor plans) — via Image Map.
-- Interactive user-map interaction (placing points, creating geofences, etc.).
+- Visualization of object layouts (factory layouts, parking, floor plans)
+- Interactive mapping (user-placed markers, geofence creation)

-<b><font size="4">Types of Map widgets:</font></b>
+<b><font size="4">Types of map widgets</font></b>

-- **Map** widget.
-Displays real-world locations using base maps like OpenStreetMap, Google Maps, HERE or Tencent.
+- **Map** widget: Displays real-world locations using base maps like OpenStreetMap, Google Maps, HERE or Tencent.
-- **Image Map** widget.
-Ideal for indoor layouts or relative positioning — perfect for floor plans, smart parking, factory zones, and more.
+- **Image Map** widget: Ideal for indoor layouts or relative positioning — perfect for floor plans, smart parking, factory zones, and more.
 Works with custom image backgrounds.
-- **Trip Map** and **Route Map** widgets.
-Used to visualize object movement on the map.
+- **Trip Map** and **Route Map** widgets: Visualize movement on the map.
 The Trip Map includes animated playback and timeline control for enhanced tracking visualization.

-All map widgets support markers, marker tooltips, map action, polygons and circles.

 <b><font size="4">Key improvements:</font></b>